fieldtrip/website/tutorial/artifacts.md

 ## Subtracting the artifacts from the data

-Rather than excluding segments with artifatcs, in some cases you can assume that the artifact is a linear addition to the signal of interest.
+Rather than excluding segments with artifacts, in some cases you can assume that the artifact is a linear addition to the signal of interest.
 If you arte able to identify the artifact, you can subtract it, leaving you with the EEG or MEG signal of interest.
 This works well for certain types of artifacts, such as high frequency noise in EEG, or line noise at 50 or 60 Hz.
 This also can be used to remove the contribution of eye movements to EEG data, assuming that the eye blinks and movements are not a problem for the correct execution of the task.

 ### Using filters to remove artifacts